emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

+[^usebeforedefining]: In fact, I've already use these terms before defining them.
+I apologize for that, but it was hard to structure this document.
-[^derivationreturningfunction]: This Derivation returning function is what is expected by the Nix provided "callPackage" function, which we will be using in just a bit to kick off the build process.
+[^derivationreturningfunction]: This Derivation returning function is what is expected by the Nix Expression Language provided "callPackage" function, which we will be using in just a bit to kick off the build process.
 [^inputbased]: This is known as "input addressing".
 If you want to go down a rabbit hole, contrast this with "content addressing" (which is currently being worked on for NixOS).